 Liliana Andres Hernandez

-Liliana Andres Hernandez, a PhD student from Mexico, will perform a Mexican folklore dance and share the tradition behind piñatas.
+Liliana Andres Hernandez, a PhD student from Mexico, shared the tradition behind piñatas.
 A piñata is a decorated figure, usually of an animal, containing hidden treats that is suspended above the crowd and broken open as part of a celebration.

-Liliana will invite festival-goers to participate in breaking her hand-made traditional piñata to reveal the Mexican treasures inside.
+Liliana invited festival-goers to participate in breaking her hand-made traditional piñata to reveal the Mexican treasures inside.

 Henna Harem pops-up at a number of music and cultural festivals throughout the year.
 They see henna body adornment as a great accompaniment to celebrations of culture.